world-class/REPL/modules/level_4/introduction_to_programming_i/README.md

 Coursework only (Type II)

 # Resources
+## Essential reading
+_"There is no required textbook for this module.
+The module draws on number of different, largely web-based, public resources as well as the resources produced as bespoke material for this module.
+The programming language is Javascript, with the p5js library used for graphical and interactive programming functionality.
+The main external resource is the set of online tutorials available from: [https://p5js.org/learn/](https://p5js.org/learn/)."_

+_"Specific readings for each topic are listed with direct links to free online resources that provide additional material on the topics of this course."_

 ## JavaScript
 ### p5.js - JavaScript library
 - [p5.js](https://p5js.org/) - Official website to find [the reference guide](https://p5js.org/reference) and an [online editor](https://editor.p5js.org/) to practice.
 Next step: [p5.js libraries](https://p5js.org/libraries/).